 - Take a new step in Strategic Planning by using a revised process for the CAR survey.
-(See page 20 for details.) - Not utilize a seating workgroup.
+(See page 21 for details.) - Not utilize a seating workgroup.

-TRAVEL REIMBURSEMENT POLICY CONFERENCE CYCLE 2023-2026
+TRAVEL REIMBURSEMENT POLICY

+CONFERENCE CYCLE 2023-20265

 This package will attempt to answer most questions you may have concerning reimbursement and advances for expenses you may incur while fulfilling your world service commitment.
 Only the amount of the daily incidental expense has changed from previous cycles.
+This policy will take effect 1 July 2023 if adopted.